-The ciliates are a large, very diverse group characterized by the presence of short hairlike structures on their cell surfaces (Figure 5.12).
+The ciliates are a large, very diverse group characterized by the presence of short hairlike structures on their cell surface (Figure 5).
 Although the cilia may be used for locomotion, they are often used for feeding as well.
 Paramecium caudatum is a common nonpathogenic ciliated protozoan that lives in freshwater environments.
 Balantidium coli is the only parasitic ciliate that affects humans by causing intestinal illness, although it rarely causes serious medical issues except in immunocompromised individuals.

-Figure 5.12: Paramecium caudatum with visible cilia, oral groove, and vacuoles (left); Balantidium coli isolated from the gut of a primate (right).
+Figure 5: Paramecium caudatum with visible cilia, oral groove, and vacuoles (left); Balantidium coli isolated from the gut of a primate (right).